LydiaCodes22/Music_library/README.md

+//What should the .env file contain?
+How is the project setup?
+What scripts do I need to run?

 ## Introduction

 This is a simple API allowing allowing the user to perform CRUD operations on a music library database.